 It is definitely not the story I thought I’d be writing about today, but it goes to show that the laws on sex toys can change dramatically from place to place.
 Hopefully in the future these two men will know better, and so they’ll be able to just get on with selling the toys they have bought with the intention of selling on to those in dire need of a good orgasm.

 What do you think of the Turkish laws?
 Are they a little too vague about what is required, and is this all just blowing things out of proportion?
 Would only a gynaecologist count as a vagina expert, or are there other fields that might be suitable?
-Let us know in the comment box below, or visit the Escort Sweden forum to see what others have to say to this.
+Let us know in the comment box below.

 Since then she has gained a fine reputation with her blogs on sex advice, sexual health and amusing news stories from around the globe.
 She is also a campaigner for the rights of sex workers from all over the world.